guycipher/k4/README.md

 K4 is an open-source, high-performance, transactional, and durable storage engine based on an LSM (Log-Structured Merge) tree architecture.
 This design optimizes high-speed writes, making it ideal for modern data-intensive applications.

-Currently available as a library for Go, K4 plans to offer bindings and foreign function interfaces (FFIs) for other languages in the future.

 ### Benchmarks
 ```
 goos: linux